 Charles F. Mundhenk, Ph.D. is a licensed psychologist with over 35 years of experience providing psychotherapy to adults and couples.
 He has extensive experience with marital issues, has been a co-presenter of a monthly. psycho-educational program for divorcing parents with dependent children.
-He is also trained in Divorce Mediation.
+He is also trained in Divorce Mediation and has been trained as a Coach in Collaborative Law.
 Other areas of specialization include adult ADD, alcohol abuse issues as it affects families and individuals.
-He can be reached at 781-383-0860 ext.2 or at email@example.com.
+He can be reached at 781-383-0860 ext.2 or at firstname.lastname@example.org.

 Selma Ingber, LICSW, is a clinical social worker with over 40 years of experience providing psychotherapy for individuals, couples and families.
 Selma has been in private practice in Cohasset for over 30 years.
 Ms. Ingber has been a certified parent education provider for the Probate Court, co-presenting monthly classes in Hanover for divorcing parents of minor children.
 In addition to a general psychotherapy practice, she offers parents support and guidance regarding a broad range of child and adolescent developmental, emotional and behavioral issues.
 Ms. Ingber also has a specialty in management of anxiety and stress utilizing hypnosis and relaxation techniques.